What Do Roofer Helper Do?

 Speaking: Talking to others to convey information effectively.

 There were about 10,200 jobs for Roofer Helper in 2016 (in the United States).
 New jobs are being produced at a rate of 12.7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Roofer Helper by 2026.
-The BLS estimates 1,600 yearly job openings in this field.
+There will be an estimated 1,600 positions for Roofer Helper per year.

 The states with the most job growth for Roofer Helper are Arizona, Colorado, and Idaho.
 Watch out if you plan on working in Wyoming, Vermont, or North Dakota.
 These states have the worst job growth for this type of profession.